ohjelmistokehitys/git-multiplayer-exercise/readme.md

 ## Preparing the exercise (for teachers)

 1. Create a new Git repository using this template.

    We do not recommend forking the repository, as that can add confusion regarding whether to merge changes to the fork or upstream repository.

 2. Create the issues listed in the "Tasks" section in your repository.
+You can use the provided GitHub action to automate this, by visiting the "actions" tab and triggering the "Create issues for the exercise" workflow.

 3. Update the repository settings in GitHub.
 We recommend:

    * Enabling branch protection for the main branch.
-   * Requiring pull request reviews before merging.
    * Requiring at least one approving review before merging.
    * Enabling GitHub pages and setting the source to the main branch root.
    * Also, "Always suggest updating pull request branches" should be enabled.